adityagaur0/meals/README.md

     _animationController = AnimationController(
       // animationcontroller class constructor function
       /*{C. }
-      vsync wants a ticker provider,this vsync make sure this animation executes for every frame for smooth transition(60 times per sec).
+      vsync wants a ticker provider, this vsync makes sure this animation executes for every frame for smooth transition(60 times per sec).
-      This ticker provider is recieved by vsync by adding feature called (for explicit animations only) `with`(keyword: this with keyword allows to add mixin to a class) and class mixin here is `SingleTickerProviderStateMixin` (this mixin class provide various feature needed by flutter animation sys.) single for single animation controller and for many animation controller use TickerProviderStateMixin.
+      This ticker provider is received by vsync by adding a feature called (for explicit animations only) `with`(keyword: this with keyword allows to add mixin to a class) and class mixin here is `SingleTickerProviderStateMixin` (this mixin class provides various features needed by flutter animation sys.) single for single animation controller and many animation controllers use TickerProviderStateMixin.
        */
       vsync: this, //always req
       duration: const Duration(
-          milliseconds: 300), //to controll how long animation will play.
+          milliseconds: 300), //to control how long the animation will play.
       lowerBound: 0,
       upperBound: 1,
       /*
       {D. }
-      throught this we in the end controll btw which value flutter will aniamte. therefore with animations, we in the end always animate btw two values.
+      Through this we in the end control btw which value flutter will animate. therefore with animations, we in the end always animate btw two values.
-      means: animation will start at 0 and after 300 sec will stop at 1.
+      means: the animation will start at 0 and after 300 sec will stop at 1.

       */
     );
-    _animationController.forward(); //to start the aniamtion
+    _animationController.forward(); //to start the animation
     //we can use .repeat() also to start again the animation once done }